 Use this delicious red chile sauce for enchiladas or anywhere else you need a red chile sauce.
 This red enchilada sauce can be mild, medium or spicy, depending on the chiles you use.
 You can also use a combination of different chiles to perfect your enchilada sauce.

-- 4 chili peppers (dried red. see below for types)
+- 4 chili peppers (dried red, see above link for types)

 - 1 tablespoon lard (or cooking oil)

 - 1/2 small onion (white, peeled and finely chopped)

 - 6 cups water